wiheto/teneto/README.md

 `pip install teneto -U`

 Requires: Python 3.5 or python 3.6.
-Other versions of python (2.7 and <3.5) may work, but not tested.

 Installing teneto installs all python package requirements as well.
 However, for community detection, iGraph is used which can need some seperate C compilers installed.
 See ([python-iGraph installation page](http://igraph.org/python/#startpy) for more details regarding what needs to be installed).

-##
+## Documentation

-Documentation for the functions can be found at  [teneto.readthedocs.io](https://teneto.readthedocs.io) and includes tutorials.
+More detailed documentation can be found at  [teneto.readthedocs.io](https://teneto.readthedocs.io) and includes tutorials.

 ## Outlook.